lftraining/lfs482-labs/lab-07-spire-opa/README.md

 By executing the `make cluster-build-load-image DIR=workload/server` command, we build the Docker image of our server and load it into our kind cluster.
 This ensures that the server, with all its functionalities and integrations, is packaged and ready to be deployed within our Kubernetes environment.
-If you would like to investigate the functionality of the server workload, review the files contained within the [workload/server](./workload/server) directory.
+If you would like to investigate the functionality of the server workload, review the files contained within the [server](server) directory.

 In the subsequent steps, we'll navigate through deploying this server and ensuring that it sails smoothly within our charted architecture map.